 1) Service Fabric

-- Azure Service Fabric is a Microsoft’s microservice platform and includes container orchestration as well as developer programming models to build highly scalable microservice applications.
+- Azure Service Fabric is Microsoft’s microservices platform and includes container orchestration as well as developer programming models to build highly scalable microservice applications.

-- We can deploy service fabric platform to Azure, AWS or on premise (on Windows or Linux machine)
+- We can deploy the service fabric platform to Azure, AWS, or on-premise (on Windows or Linux machines)

-- As of now we can deploy stateless containerized application to service fabric.
+- As of now, we can deploy a stateless containerized application to service fabric.

-- Service fabric platform provides features like Naming Service (Service Discovery and Service Registry), Monitoring, Logging, fault tolerance capability etc.
+- The service fabric platform provides features like Naming Service (Service Discovery and Service Registry), Monitoring, Logging, fault tolerance capability, etc.

-- We can add host/virtual machines from different geographic and network location to service fabric cluster by ‘Powershell’ cli or through service fabric manifest file.
+- We can add host/virtual machines from different geographic and network locations to the service fabric cluster by ‘Powershell’ CLI or through the service fabric manifest file.

-- Service fabric then automatically balance the nodes, if any node goes down it will up other node and host required application instance on the newly added node.
+- Service fabric then automatically balances the nodes, if any node goes down it will up another node and host the required application instance on the newly added node.

 2) Service programming model

-- When we need to persist data to external storage, we will build stateless service.
+- When we need to persist data to external storage, we will build a stateless service.

 - Most of the time we need to store data in external storage (MS SQL, NoSQL storage) so stateless services use most of the time.

-- We can containerize this type of services, as of now we can host this type of service to ‘Docker’ in service fabric.
+- We can containerize this type of service, as of now we can host this type of service to ‘Docker’ in the service fabric.

-- When we need to persist data to service itself, in that case we can build Stateful service.
+- When we need to persist data to service itself, in that case, we can build a stateful service.

-- We can reduce latency between business logic and data.
+- We can reduce the latency between business logic and data.

-- Stateful services stores through reliable collections to node itself (In main memory, hard disk)
+- Stateful services are stored through reliable collections to the node itself (In main memory, hard disk)

 - Data will be stored across different partitions to scale and replicate to several nodes to make sure data availability 24X7

-- As of now we cannot host service to container but in future, this feature might be included
+- As of now, we cannot host service to the container but in the future, this feature might be included

 3) Communication between services

-- Client application will communicate with service through Rest APIs (HTTP Request/Response) protocol.
-This type of communication is synchronous in nature, caller will wait till response get back.
+- The client application will communicate with the service through Rest APIs (HTTP Request/Response) protocol.
+This type of communication is synchronous in nature, the caller will wait till the response get back.

-- We can follow different technique to communicate between services (communication between services within cluster)
+- We can follow different techniques to communicate between services (communication between services within a cluster)

-- We can communicate between services asynchronously (Using Event Bus – (Service can Publish – Subscribe to specific event by other service)) wherever possible in case somehow we will not able to communicate asynchronously then we will synchronously communicate between services over Rest APIs.
+- We can communicate between services asynchronously (Using Event Bus – (Service can Publish-Subscribe to a specific event by another service)) wherever possible in case somehow we will not able to communicate asynchronously then we will synchronously communicate between services over Rest APIs.

-- So that way we can reduce the tight coupling between the system and in case if we need to implement other behavior for specific event then in that case service just need to subscribe that specific event, so that’s the way we can choreograph the system and we can make the system more loosely coupled
+- So that way we can reduce the tight coupling between the system and in case we need to implement other behavior for a specific event then that case service just needs to subscribe to that specific event, so that’s the way we can choreograph the system and we can make the system more loosely coupled

-- We can use Azure service bus to perform asynchronous message based communication between services there are other tools also available i.e. RabbitMQ, ActiveMQ etc.
+- We can use the Azure service bus to perform asynchronous message-based communication between services there are other tools also available i.e. RabbitMQ, ActiveMQ, etc.

 4) Event bus

-- Event bus allowed the publish-subscribe style of communication between services.
+- The event bus allowed the publish-subscribe style of communication between services.

-- Using event bus we can establish asynchronous style of communication between services.
+- Using an event bus we can establish an asynchronous style of communication between services.

-- For instance, if ‘Service A’ publish event named ‘OrderCreated’ and this event is subscribed by ‘Service B’ then whenever ‘OrderCreated’ event published by ‘Service A’ this event will be pushed to queue and later it will be processed by ‘Service B’.
+- For instance, if ‘Service A’ publish an event named ‘OrderCreated’ and this event is subscribed by ‘Service B’ then whenever the ‘OrderCreated’ event is published by ‘Service A’ this event will be pushed to queue, and later it will be processed by ‘Service B’.

-- We can further extend ‘Event Bus’ to implement ‘Event Sourcing’ and ‘CQRS (Command Query Responsibility segregation)’ pattern.
+- We can further extend the ‘Event Bus’ to implement the ‘Event Sourcing’ and ‘CQRS (Command Query Responsibility segregation)’ pattern.

-- Event bus is enabled us to implement asynchronous messaging pattern thus system can be choreographed properly and we can reduce coupling between service.
+- The event bus enabled us to implement an asynchronous messaging pattern thus system can be choreographed properly and we can reduce coupling between services.